eclipse-embed-cdt/web-jekyll/pages/develop/build-prerequisites.md

 ### Install Eclipse IDE for Eclipse Committers

 This instance of Eclipse is specialised for Eclipse plug-ins development.
-The recommened version is 2020-09.
+The recommended version is 2020-09.

 {% assign includeIndex = "2" %}
 {% capture windows %}